Ren'Py Non-Decimal Money System

 3. Editable Currency Names: There's a label to allow the names of the currency units to be changed in game.
 Don't like pounds/shillings/pence?
 Let your players change them to whatever they like.
 Or you can change it via the defaults if you don't want the players messing with the names.

-5. Notifications: Whenever you change the value of the money via the relevant function, you get a notification of how much was gained or lost in a readable format, X Pounds, X Shillings, X Pence.
-Adjust the X and Y values you change where the notification appears, and the timer for how long it's visible.
+5. Notifications: Whenever you change the value of the money via the relevant functions, you get a notification of how much was gained or lost in a readable format, X Pounds, X Shillings, X Pence.
+Adjust the X and Y values to change where the notification appears, and the timer for how long it's visible if you don't like the default.

 6. Screens: It comes with a screen that displays the amount of money.
 You can change where this appears, and the format in which the money is displayed.
 The options are $X/X/X or X Pounds, X Shillings, X Pence.
 All you need to do is un/comment the relevant lines of text.